mwkaufmann/requests/README.md

 ## Passing Parameters

-Pass parameters in urls using param or params method:
+Pass parameters in urls using params method:

 ```java
 // set params by map